xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock2.md

 ## Usage

-See [junit 5 extensions docs](junit5/setup.md) for usage details (it's all used the same).
+See the [JUnit 5 extensions docs](junit5/setup.md) for usage details (they are all used the same way).

 !!! warning
-    Junit 5 extensions would not work with `@Shared` spock fields!
-You can still use such fields directly, but don't expect junit 5 extensions to be able to work with such fields (they can't "see" it).
+    JUnit 5 extensions would not work with `@Shared` Spock fields!
+You can still use such fields directly, but don't expect JUnit 5 extensions to be able to work with such fields (they can't "see" them).

 Here is a simple example: